 Chris owns an ecology and environmental education organization in Bellingham, Washington State and is the co-founder of the acclaimed Grizzly Bear Outreach Project (GBOP).
-GBOP, now called Western Wildlife Outreach, has been praised as a model for effective education outreach in the North Cascades and Selkirk mountains and has taken great steps to engage rural communities in grizzly and black bear information dissemination since 2002.
-The approach has recently been expanded to include cougar and wolf education needs.
+GBOP, now called Western Wildlife Outreach, which has been praised as a model for effective education outreach in the North Cascades and Selkirk mountains, and has taken great steps to engage rural communities in grizzly and black bear information dissemination since 2002.
+The approach has been expanded to include cougar and wolf education needs.

 Chris is an accomplished and engaging public speaker and presenter having given hundreds of talks around the world – from the corporate keynote setting to the classroom.
 He spent several years as a frequent lecturer at Western Washington University’s Huxley College of Environmental Science in Bellingham.
 He has a Higher National Diploma in Conservation Management (Farnborough, UK), a B.S. in Applied Ecology (East London, UK) and an M.S. in Advanced Ecology (Durham, UK.)
 In 2003 the Environmental Education Association of Washington honored Chris as Outstanding Environmental Educator of the year.
 In 2008 his contributions to grizzly bear conservation in the USA were honored with an award from the Interagency Grizzly Bear Committee, a government panel responsible for recovery of the great bear.

 Chris guides expeditions to many locations around the world to introduce people firsthand to the wonders of wild places – often among grizzly bears and polar bears.
 He knows that conservation depends on people and if people don’t see the connection between their own well-being and wildlife, then nothing will change.
 You will often hear Chris say, “What’s good for bears is good for people.”
 Chris has an acute sense of the power of media to bring hearts, minds, and resources towards conservation.
 As one of the most gregarious, personable, and good hearted larger-than-life scientists you’ll ever meet, the response to his on-camera appearances has brought him incredible opportunities to promote the value of conservation for us all.